Aptean Launches GenAI Query in AppCentral

 GenAI Query transforms enterprise decision-making by:

-- Bringing data together – Unifying live ERP inputs across inventory, purchasing, sales, receivables and payables.
+- Unifying data – Bringing live ERP inputs across inventory, purchasing, sales, receivables and payables.

 - Eliminating reporting delays - Removing the complexity of data extraction and interpretation.